Markloftus/Yq12Estimations/README.md

 ## Output

 The pipelines produce sample-level estimates of Yq12 size.
-Depending on the selected tool, additional outputs may include:
+Depending on the selected tool (SRKmer or LRKmer), additional outputs may include:

 * Per-read Yq12 k-mer matching information
 * DYZ1- and DYZ2-associated estimates